I'm willing to bet you've had your fair share of trying to brush out the thick mats on your poodle.

 Depending on the type of haircut the owner wants; I have to inspect to make sure if it's even possible.

-Dog's free of mats make will make grooming a joy (and cheaper for you), and a little daily maintenance at home using the right tools and techniques will keep your dog looking and feeling good.
+If your Poodle is free of mats it will make grooming an absolute joy (and cheaper for you).
+And a little daily maintenance at home using the right tools and techniques will keep your pup looking and feeling good.

 Light matting can be brushed out, often with a little help from some good shampoo and conditioning treatment (which I'll cover in a bit).